 Treadmill Desks and Safety – Some Worthy Precautions

 Treadmill desks are extremely safe.
-Don’t get spooked by articles that claim thousands of people a year injure themselves by falling off a treadmill.
+Don’t get spooked by articles that claim thousands of people per year injure themselves by falling off a treadmill.
 None of those people were walking at 1 – 2 mph.
-They were more likely victims of a prank or they themselves unwittingly set the belt speed higher than they could sustain.
+More likely these people were victims of a prank or they themselves unwittingly set the belt speed higher than they could sustain.
 We’ve yet to hear of anyone falling off a treadmill desk, much less getting seriously injured doing so.

 That said, it does require some extra attention to safely mount and dismount a treadmill if the belt is in motion.
 Want to avoid the problem altogether?
 Simply don’t mount or dismount unless the belt has come to a complete stop.

-We’re often asked whether the emergency stop cord is really necessary to strap to your body.
-Candidly most people never use these even when running, which is the only time they might, possibly, just maybe prevent some injury.
-It is a UL certification requirement that treadmill desks must have these cords but it is highly questionable whether they have any value at all to the treadmill desk user.
+We are often asked whether it is really necessary to strap the emergency stop cord to your body.
+Candidly, most people never use it even when running, which is the only time it might, possibly, prevent some injury.
+It is a UL certification requirement that treadmill desks have these cords but it is highly questionable whether they have any value at all to the treadmill-desk user.
 We don’t want to upset our lawyers by telling you not to use it so we won’t go that far, but anyone can walk into a gym and observe for themselves how few people bother to clip the emergency stop cord to their clothing.
-Many people believe there is a potentially greater risk of injury from accidentally pulling the cord and having the belt stop very abruptly than there is from you getting too far away from your console to hit the STOP button or step safely off the treadmill.
+Many people believe there is a potentially greater risk of injury from accidentally pulling the cord and having the belt stop very abruptly, than there is from you getting too far away from your console to hit the STOP button or step safely off the treadmill.

 - Drink more water than you usually do, and keep a wind tower blowing very gently across your entire body to keep you from sweating.

 - Use a headset for phone calls, ideally a wireless one.